 Guidelines for choosing 'Display Name'

-The significance of the Display Name to describe an Identity Provider (IdP) in a Shibboleth context is that it can be used for discovery purposes, e.g. in a federation CDS list.
+The significance of the Display Name to describe an Identity Provider (IdP) in a Shibboleth context is that it can be used for discovery purposes, e.g. in a discovery service list.
 It is therefore helpful to follow guidelines in choosing them, so that similar organisations are presented with a similar format of name.
 Thus a list of 'University of <name>' entries will appear together and make location of a particular university easier.

 Here are the guidelines: